 I get a lot of questions on the blog about converting cake pan sizes.
 Whether you’re a seasoned baker or just starting out, adjusting recipes to fit cake pans other than what a recipe calls for can be confusing.
 Let’s say, for example, you want to make a batch of caramel brownies and the recipe calls for an 8×8-inch pan.
 You look through your kitchen cabinets and realize all you have are 9×9-inch and 9×13-inch pans.
 How do you alter the recipe to make enough batter for a different pan size?

 Fortunately, converting cake pan sizes is simple; all it takes is a little bit of basic math (don’t worry, I promise it’s not difficult).
-In this article, I’m going to teach you how to convert any recipe for any cake pan size and provide pointers on how to substitute one pan for another – without doing any math at all.
+In this article, I’m going to teach you how to convert cake pan size for any recipe and provide pointers on how to substitute one pan for another – without doing any math at all.

-Below I’ve included a chart with common pan alternatives.
-I’ve also included a free printable to keep on hand in your own kitchen.
+Skip reading this entire post and download the full guide with common pan sizes and alternatives.
+This free printable is perfect keep on hand in your own kitchen.

 If a recipe calls for this pan | Use this instead |